gabrielpc1190/tesseract-ocr/README.md

 ``tessedit_create_pdf 1    .pdf output file``

-``textonly_pdf 1 creates PDF with only one invisible text layer``
+``textonly_pdf 1 creates PDF with only one invisible text layer`` Really usefull for storing only the text, if you don't need the shape and other forms of the document.
+Small file

 # Assign a volume to your container